-- a detailed project plan (maximum 12 pages excluding appendices) - a detailed and itemised project budget, including but not limited to disaggregation by project component and Financial Year (FY), and your related fee card - a detailed risk management plan, and any supporting documentation, describing how you propose to monitor, manage and report identified risks including risks that may arise during your project - a project feasibility analysis

-- details of intellectual property (IP) arrangements as an attachment if this is not included within the written content of the application, if applicable - evidence of support from the board, CEO or equivalent - trust deed (where applicable) - letters of support from project partners (where applicable).
+- a detailed project plan (maximum 12 pages excluding appendices) - a detailed and itemised project budget to develop a research plan, and participate in the research plan assessment process, including (but not limited to) disaggregation by project component and financial year, and your related fee card.
+Your budget should include an appropriate amount of funding to undertake an independent audit. - a detailed risk management plan, and any supporting documentation, describing how you propose to monitor, manage, and report identified risks, including risks that may arise during your project, including those related to COVID-19 - a statement (maximum one page) describing how and to what extent COVID-19 has impacted the productivity of your proposed team's track record (where applicable) - details of IP arrangements if this is not included within the written content of the application (where applicable) - evidence of support from the board, CEO, or equivalent - trust deed (where applicable) - letters of support from project partners (where applicable).